asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

 ## Technology Decisions

 The application will be encapsulated in a containerized environment using Docker.
-This will allow for easy deployment and scaling of the application, as well as ensuring consistency across different environments.
-The application will be developed using a microservices architecture, with each component of the application running as a separate service.
-This will allow for greater flexibility and scalability, as well as making it easier to maintain and update the application.
+The application will be developed using Vue.js as the frontend technology, Python and FastAPI as the backend technology, and PostgreSQL as the database technology.
+The application will be deployed using Docker and Docker Compose.
+The development of the application will be done using Visual Studio Code as the primary code editor.

 ### Frontend Technology